pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"protected-access"+OR+"W0212")

 ### [W0221](#W0221) (arguments-differ)<a name="W0221"></a>
-Parameters differ from %s %r method
+Parameters differ from %s %r method.

 Used when a method has a different number of arguments than in the implemented interface or in an overridden method.

 **:x: Incorrect code**